-EMDR, Eye Movement Desensitization, and Reprocessing is a technique that has been shown to produce positive results in the treatment of PTSD (Post-Traumatic Stress Disorder) and disturbing memories or thoughts, as well as other psychological disturbances.
+EMDR, Eye Movement Desensitization, and Reprocessing is a technique shown to produce positive results in the treatment of PTSD (Post-Traumatic Stress Disorder).
+It can also help individuals suffering from disturbing memories or thoughts, as well as other psychological disturbances.
 EMDR has even been shown to be effective in substance abuse and addiction treatment.

-The technique was initially developed by Francine Shapiro, Ph.D., in the late 1980s.
-Shapiro noticed that moving her eyes in a certain way enabled her to process her own disturbing thoughts more effectively.
+The technique was developed by Francine Shapiro, Ph.D., in the late 1980s.
+Shapiro noticed that moving her eyes in a certain way allowed her to process her disturbing thoughts more effectively.
 She commenced on a long and rigorous course of experimentation, research, and study to determine how and why the technique works.

 EMDR Therapy for Addiction

-I am so excited to offer EMDR therapy for substance abuse and PTSD recovery as a healing modality and tool here at Beachway.
-This technique provides our clients with proven, evidence-based therapies to help them heal from addictions and the underlying trauma that can fuel them.
-EMDR therapy for addiction treatment offers a true release from the past, present, and future disturbances of past trauma and the related persistent and progressive cycle of addiction.
+EMDR provides patients with proven, evidence-based therapies to heal from addictions and the underlying trauma that can fuel them.
+This therapy offers a true release from the past, present, and future disturbances of past trauma and the related persistent and progressive cycle of addiction.